 visit the NHS Professionals website where you can make an application and undergo the necessary pre-employment checks.

-The Government has announced that doctors who offer their support in delivering the programme in primary care will be exempt from the requirement to be included on the England medical performers list.
+The Government has announced that doctors who offer their support in delivering the programme in primary care will be exempt from the requirement to be included on the England NPL.

-The regulations remove previous barriers and mean that any GMC registered doctor will be able to administer the vaccine and ancillary vaccine services.
+The regulation amendment removes previous barriers and means that any GMC registered doctor will be able to administer the vaccine and ancillary vaccine services.